awguzman/Sleeper-Dynasty-Assistant/README.md

 - **Weekly Projections**: A table displaying weekly positional rankings, ECR, and start/sit grades to help with lineup decisions.
 - **Weekly Tiers**: A similar tier chart to above tailored for weekly rankings.
 - **Last Season Efficiency**: An interactive scatter plot showing actual vs. expected fantasy points for the previous season, helping identify over/under-performers.
-- **Weekly Efficiency**: A scatter plot showing actual vs. expected fantasy points for the most recent week.
+- **Efficiency**: A scatter plot showing actual vs. expected fantasy points for the season so far.
 Used to spot efficiency trends throughout the season.

 ## Packages/Frameworks